vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 order: 25
 ---

 If you develop a large application, using a language having static type checking would be helpful.
-For example, if you have typos in your code, it provides useful errors before you run it on browsers.
+If you have unexpected mistakes in your code, it provides useful errors before you run it on browsers.
 You can easily use [TypeScript](https://www.typescriptlang.org/) (one of popular AltJS having static type checking) with Vue since Vue officially provides its declaration files.

 ## Official Declaration Files